Pyr-000/YetAnotherStableDiffusion/README.md

 - `-in`/`--interpolate-latents` accepts two image paths for retrieving and interpolating latents from the images.
 This will only work for images of the same size which have had their latents stored in metadata (`generate.py` does this by default, as it will only increase image size by 50-100kB).
 While the interpolation occurs in the latent space (after which the VAE is applied to decode individual images), results will usually not differ from crossfading the images in image space directly.
 Results are saved like in `--animate`.
 - `-cfi`/`--cycle-fresh-image` when combined with image cycles (`-ic`), a new image will be created via text-to-image for each cycle.
 Can be used to interpolate between prompts purely in text-to-image mode (fixed seed recommended).
 - `-mn`/`--mix-negative-prompts` switches to mixing negative prompts directly into the prompt itself, instead of using them as uncond embeddings.
 See [Usage & Features](#usage--features)
+- `-dnp`/`--default-negative-prompt` can be used to specify a default negative prompt, which will be utilized whenever no negative prompts is given.

 # Precision